R-C Morning Report for Sept. 18

 September 18, 2017

 The Nevada Highway Patrol worked a fatal collision 9:30 p.m.
 Sunday at Highway 395 and Industrial in Gardnerville.
-Another wreck snarled Kingsbury Grade this morning at 6 a.m.
+Another wreck snarled Kingsbury Grade 6 a.m.
+Sunday.

 Douglas County commissioners are meeting 9 a.m. today on 13 master plan amendment requests.
 They time out at a very optimistic 20 minutes apiece.
 It will take them quite a bit longer, I suspect.
 Commissioners meet at the courthouse, 1616 Eighth St. in Minden.